Trump says US would be on 'brink of economic catastrophe' unless justices rule his tariffs are legal

 He wrote that it is not just trade that is at issue, but also the nation's ability to reduce the flow of fentanyl and efforts to end Russia's war against Ukraine.

 The tariffs will almost certainly remain in effect until a final ruling from the Supreme Court.
-But the Republican administration nevertheless called on the high court to intervene quickly.
+But the Republican administration nevertheless called on the high court to intervene quickly and reverse the ruling from the U.S. Court of Appeals for the Federal Circuit.

 “That decision casts a pall of uncertainty upon ongoing foreign negotiations that the President has been pursuing through tariffs over the past five months, jeopardizing both already negotiated framework deals and ongoing negotiations,” Sauer wrote.
 “The stakes in this case could not be higher.”